annotation/text-fabric/docs/Api/Bhsa.md

     ??? info "linked"
         `linked=1` the column number where the cell contents is linked to
-        the relevant passage in to SHEBANQ;
+        the relevant passage in SHEBANQ;
         (the first data column is column 1)

     ??? info "withNodes, asString"